John Chidsey

-John Walker Chidsey (born June 11, 1962) is an American businessman and attorney who has served as CEO of Subway since November 2019.
-He was formerly the executive chairman and CEO of Burger King Corporation.
-He is a director and member of the audit committee for HealthSouth Corporation.
-He previously was chairman and CEO for two corporate divisions of Cendant Corporation from January 1996 to March 2003.
+John Walker Chidsey (born June 11, 1962) is an American retired businessman and attorney who was CEO of Subway from November 2019 until December 2024.
+He was formerly the executive chairman and CEO of Burger King Corporation, a director and member of the audit committee for HealthSouth Corporation, and was chairman and CEO for two divisions of Cendant Corporation.

+As of 2025, Chidsey is an independent director on the HCA Healthcare board.

-Early life
+Early life and education

 Chidsey earned a bachelor's degree from Davidson College in Davidson, North Carolina, an MBA in finance and accounting from Emory University in Atlanta, Georgia, and a juris doctor from Emory University School of Law.
 He is a certified public accountant and a member of the State Bar of Georgia.

 Career

+From January 1996 to March 2003, Chidsey was chairman and CEO for two divisions of Cendant Corporation.

 Chidsey was the CFO of Pepsi-Cola Eastern Europe and the CFO of PepsiCo World Trading Co.
 Inc.

+From 2006 until 2011, Chidsey was the CEO of Burger King corporation.

+In 2019, Chidsey became the CEO of Subway.
+At the end of 2024, Chidsey announced his retirement.

+In February 2025, Chidsey joined Norwegian Cruise Line Holdings board.
+Later that year in July, he was named as a member of the board for HCA Healthcare.